tdayris-perso/rna-count-salmon/report/general.rst

 Material and Methods:
 #####################

 Quality control were made on raw `FastQ <https://en.wikipedia.org/wiki/FASTQ_format>`_ files with FastQC.
 Quality reports were gathered with MultiQC.
 Abundance estimation was performed with Salmon.
 Optional parameters (if any) are listed below.

-Aggregation was performed with an in-house python script available in the `scripts` directory.
+Count aggregation and MultiQC customisation were performed with in-house python scripts available in the `scripts` directory.

 * Salmon index optional arguments: `{{snakemake.config.params.salmon_index_extra}}`
 * Salmon quantification optional arguments: `{{snakemake.config.params.salmon_quant_extra}}`